papir805/pokemon_classification/README.md

 4) Logistic Regression
     - Train model on generation 1-6 data and estimate testing performance using k-Fold Repeated Cross Validation.
     - Evaluate model performance on new data from Pokémon generation 7.
+5) Attempt over and under-sampling techniques to deal with heavily imbalanced classes (8% legendary vs. 92% non-legendary) and re-create kNN and logistic regression models.

 # kNN Results:
-Using hyperparameter tuning with five-fold cross validation, a model with k=5 neighbors produced the highest testing score (96%) and achieved a weighted average of ~0.96 for precision, recall, and on the f1-score for testing data.
+Using hyperparameter tuning with five-fold cross validation, a model with k=5 neighbors produced the highest testing score (96%).
 The model's only predictor variable was an aggregate called `Total Stats`, which was the sum of `HP`, `Attack`, `Defense`, `Special Attack`, `Special Defense`, and `Speed`.

 Despite having high predictive accuracy, given that such a small percentage of our population was actually legendary (roughly 8%), the model was heavily biased towards predicting a Pokémon as being non-legendary.
 If one employed a strategy of only predicting non-legendary, one would achieve roughly 92% accuracy, so the kNN model is only performing slightly better that that.

 The model was trained and tested on data from Pokemon generation 1-6, but I was curious to see how it performed on data from a different generation.
-Feeding the model generation 7 data resulted in a weighted average of precision of 0.85, recall 0.81, and f1-score 0.75.

 When tested on generation 7 data, the model suffered a sizeable hit to accuracy, losing nearly 10%.
 This is largely due to the fact that the kNN model is heavily biased towards predicting non-legendary, however in generation 7 there is a lower proportion of non-legendary Pokémon (81%) as compared to generation 1-6 (92%).
 The proportion is roughly 10% lower, hence the 10% hit on accuracy.

 All that being said, kNN doesn't look like a great model to use for predicting whether a Pokémon is legendary or not and will search for other models that might work better instead.

 # Logistic Regression Results:
-Fitting a logistic regression model on generation 1-6 data, using `Total Stats` as the only predictor achieved a ten-fold cross validation of roughly 93%.
+Fitting a logistic regression model on generation 1-6 data, using `Total Stats` as the only predictor achieved an average accuracy of roughly 93% when using ten-fold cross validation.
 This model was also heavily biased towards predicting non-legendary and when tested on generation 7 data, achieved 81% accuracy making the **exact same predictions** as were made by the kNN model.

 Unfortunately a logistic regression model doesn't seem to offer any advantage over the kNN model and I'm going to continue searching for something better.

+# Over and under-sampling techniques:
+Classification algorithms have a tough time when working with largely imbalanced datasets.
+These algorithms are designed to maximize performance and sometimes the best way to do that is to always guess the same thing.
+For instance, in the Pokémon data from generation 1-6, 92% of the Pokémon are non-legendary.
+If the model always guesses non-legendary, it will be right 92% of the time, which is close to the maximum of 100%.
+Increasing performance above 92% will be difficult, but is the key difference in making the model great.

+Using a combination of over and under-sampling techniques, the generation 1-6 Pokémon data set can be transformed and new models trained on the transformed data.
+Using the imbalanced_learn library from SKlearn, one can over-sample the minority class by creating new "synthetic" minority observations and add them to the data set, as well as under-sample the majority class by removing majority observations.
+Chaining these together will produce a synthetic dataset that is more balanced and easier to train the model on, however the model will be tested on untransformed data.

+After employing both techniques, kNN and logistic regression both saw significant increases in performance and all of a sudden weren't biased towards predicting non-legendary anymore.
+Furthermore, both models adapted well to new Pokémon from generation 7, as well as from generation 8, having 94% and 92% accuracy, respectively.
+In fact, both kNN and logistic regression performed exactly the same, making the exact same predictions again.

+Perhaps there are better models out there, but since they're performing equally well, for now they're tied.
+They're both performing well, adapting nicely to new data, and seem like great models to use.

 # Coming Soon
-Linear Discriminant Analysis, Quadratic Discriminant Analysis, and revisiting kNN and logistic regression by altering the bayes decision boundary.
+Will other models like Linear Discriminant Analysis or Quadratic Discriminant Analysis perform better?
+Also, revisiting kNN and logistic regression one more time by altering the bayes decision boundary.